-Lastly, we note a dispute pending in Brazil in relation to the former subsidiary Banco Sudameris Brasil (now Banco Santander Brasil), sold in 2003 to ABN AMRO Brasil (now the Santander Group), whose economic charge falls on Intesa Sanpaolo due to the commitments entered into with the seller at the time, which was not established through the Settlement Agreement of 2019 with Banco Santander Brasil.
+Lastly, there is a dispute pending in Brazil in relation to the former subsidiary Banco Sudameris Brasil (now Banco Santander Brasil), sold in 2003 to ABN AMRO Brasil (now the Santander Group), whose economic charge falls on Intesa Sanpaolo due to the commitments entered into with the seller at the time, which was not established through the Settlement Agreement of 2019 with Banco Santander Brasil.
 The dispute is known as "Causa PDD1" and is based on the issue of taxes on income and social security contributions for 1995.

-During 2021, the first instance judgement was filed by the ordinary civil judge.
-Despite having partially accepted several objections of the bank, the judgement was favourable, on the whole, to the Brazilian tax authorities.
-The judgement was appealed and the case is now pending in the court of second instance.
-The remedy sought is €41.6 million, at the exchange rate of December 2022 (€35 million as at 31 December 2021), set as equal to the security deposit paid by the bank to take action in the civil court (216 million Brazilian real) and posted under balance sheet assets.
+In 2021, an initial judgement was delivered by the ordinary civil judge in a dispute concerning Banco Sudameris Brasil, our former subsidiary.
+The judgement, despite acknowledging several of the bank's objections, generally favored the Brazilian tax authorities.
+This judgement was subsequently appealed and is now awaiting a hearing in the second instance court.
+The financial risk related to this dispute amounts to $\notin$ 41.6 million, based on the exchange rate as of December 2022 (this equates to $\notin$ 35 million as of December 31, 2021).
+This figure corresponds to the security deposit paid by the bank to engage in civil court proceedings (216 million Brazilian real), which is listed as an asset in the balance sheet.